begilrene/sante/README.md

 ## License

 Santé is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details
+See the [LICENSE](LICENSE).